SkorpionCode/Predictive-Modelling-of-Boston-Housing-Prices/README.md

 The model training phase involved a training linear regression model, whose performance was assessed based on the MSE, RMSE and R-squared scores.
-Then we analyzed the performance of our linear regression model by comparing it with other regressor models like the Decision Tree Regressor and the Random Forest Regresso
+Then we analyzed the performance of our linear regression model by comparing it with other regressor models like the Decision Tree Regressor and the Random Forest Regressor